ABOUT ME

 -you will never find pictures of bird nests during the breeding season with vandermeerfotografie

-- calm behavior as a nature photographer that has a very large influence on the escape distance.
+- calm behaviour as a nature photographer that has a considerable influence on the escape distance.

 The distance to escape depends on the time of year and the age of the animal.
 During the rutting season, for example, deer are so busy reproducing that they temporarily give up some of their shyness.
 And where people don't hunt, the animals are less shy.